mashenoy-2025/ux-library/README.md

 - Component is build only for desktop screen resolution, additional work required to support different screen sizes and devices.

-- Pagination/Virtualization based on size of the data.
+- Pagination/Virtualization is not implemented but should be considered based on use case.

 - If the component library will be used across multiple applications or partners, consider incorporating visual testing and component documentation with a tool like Storybook.